clcriswell/Pilot/README.md

 ### Running offline

-If your environment lacks system packages such as `libpango` required by WeasyPrint, the application will automatically fall back to a pure Python solution using `fpdf` for PDF generation.
+If your environment lacks system packages such as `libpango` required by WeasyPrint or if the library fails to load, the application automatically falls back to a pure Python solution using `fpdf` for PDF generation.
 Install the Python dependencies from `requirements.txt` using locally available wheels and run `streamlit run app.py` as described above.
 No internet connection is needed at runtime.